Rosemont College: History

 One of the oldest Catholic women's colleges in the region, Rosemont originally "had a reputation for educating the daughters of more well-to-do Catholics."
+In the fall of 2009, the traditionally women's undergraduate college began accepting male students.

-Rosemont's first chairman of the board was Cardinal Dougherty, who was instrumental in gaining Rosemont its first accreditation from the Middle States Association of Colleges and Secondary Schools by personally guaranteeing the college's financial solvency.
+Rosemont's first chairman of the board was Cardinal Dougherty, who was instrumental in Rosemont gaining its first accreditation from the Middle States Association of Colleges and Secondary Schools by personally guaranteeing the college's financial solvency.

 Bishop Fulton J. Sheen was likewise involved in the early life of the college, describing Rosemont as "the finest girls' college in the United States."

 During World War II, Rosemont students aided the war effort by selling war bonds serving as air-raid wardens while the college hosted Villanova College's summer programs as Villanova's campus was in use during the summers by the United States Navy.
 However, Rosemont evolved over the course of the twentieth century; "As views on women changed, the original—what some would call convent—atmosphere gradually moved toward more freedom for students to come and go, later curfews, and greater interaction with college men."

 In 1957, United States Senator John F. Kennedy visited Rosemont and spoke to students and faculty in Main Building, Rathalla.

 In 1963, Rosemont students insisted that the college begin bringing non-Catholic speakers to campus, and by the early 1970s, the college ceased holding religious retreats due to lack of attendance.

 On November 13, 2024, The Philadelphia Inquirer published a report on the financial health of 13 small Philadelphia-area colleges.
 Rosemont scored second-to-lowest on the report's financial health index.
 On March 31, 2025, Rosemont and Villanova University announced that Rosemont would merge with Villanova.
 The transition will begin in 2027 and be completed in 2028, after which the college will be known as "Villanova University, Rosemont Campus.